jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/12di_statistical_methods.md

 ---
-id: 12di_statistical_methods
+id: statistical-methods-loss-to-follow-up
 title: "12di.
-Statistical methods"
+Statistical methods – loss to follow-up"
+checklist:
+    text: If applicable, describe how loss to follow-up was addressed.
 ---
-If applicable, describe how loss to follow-up was addressed
+If applicable, describe how loss to follow-up was addressed.

 ## Read More